ghifaripg/art_gallery/README.md

 - Expand the database with more artworks and metadata.
 - Integrate machine learning for personalized art recommendations.
 - Enhance UI/UX for mobile responsiveness.

----

-## 🙌 Acknowledgements

-Special thanks to the open data sources and the global community of artists and archivists who make digital preservation and appreciation of art possible.